 fluffy pancakes from Johanna at Green Gourmet Giraffe

 Whether you want to start your day with a pro-biotic boost from beet kvass or with a silky indulgent hot chocolate, I’ve got you covered.
 You can also find out how to make your own plant milk if you so desire.
 I have a recipe for hemp milk, but you can use the same method for any nut or seed milk you’re keen to try.
 All you need is a good power blender.
-I use a Froothie Optimum power blender*.
+I use a Froothie power blender*.

 beet kvass from me at Tin and Thyme